TritonDataCenter/rfd/rfd/0100/README.md

 Based on the above comparisons, we can replace JavaScript Lint with ESLint as our default linter without losing important checks, and gain new useful ones.
-To make it easy for people to use ESLint in new and current repos, we will update the example Makefiles in the Engineering Guide to have a `check-eslint` target that `check` depends on (see [TOOLS-1826]), and provide an ESLint plugin, [node-eslint-plugin-joyent], so that we have a standard configuration for projects to use.
-Each project will need to have a `.eslintrc` file at its root, which will make it easier for people's editors to automatically discover the configuration.
+To make it easy for people to use ESLint in new and current repos, the example Makefiles in the Engineering Guide provide a `check-eslint` target that `check` depends on when `ESLINT_FILES` is defined (see [TOOLS-1826]).
+It will take care of installing ESLint and [node-eslint-plugin-joyent], which contains a standard configuration for projects to use.
+Each project should keep its configuration in an `.eslintrc` file at its root, to make it easier for people's editors to automatically discover the configuration.

 Given the lack of several important style checks in ESLint, we should continue to use `jsstyle` for style checks going forward, and supplement what it